 Besides everything mentioned above with cancellation terms and receipts, you want to get a clear picture of when all of your payments are due.
 Be aware of vendors who do not have a standard payment schedule.
 You do not want to find out that you are not paid in full the week before your wedding.
 Be sure the vendor's contract clearly states payment amounts, deadlines, late fees, processing fees, and anything else that might come up regarding payment.
 Regarding your wedding date, unless you are hiring a franchise photographer or videographer, each vendor can only work one wedding on your date.
 If you want them to work yours, don't wait around for someone else to take your date.
 Find out how far out they book and what you need to do to secure your date.

 Concerning our lead time, we typically book our entire year the year prior.
-So for 2022, we were fully booked in November of 2021.
 It is always a good idea to contact us even if your wedding is next month, because we do take last minute weddings occasionally.
 However, if you know your wedding date for next year, don't wait for someone to steal it from you.
 On average, we receive 2-3 requests for every booked wedding date.

 OUR BOOKING POLICY: We require a $500 non-refundable deposit to hold your wedding date with a signed contract.
 Once that is received, your remaining balance is divided into 2 equal payments, with one paymemt due 30 days later and the final payment due 30 days before your wedding date.
 If you book Film + Photo packages, there are 4 payments, spread out over time.
 We do not charge processing fees for credit cards or Venmo payments, giving you the freedom to pay however you wish.
 While we typically never have an issue with late payments, we do reserve the right to charge a late fee of $10 per day for payments more than 7 days late.
 All contracts must be PAID IN FULL prior to the wedding date.